subratamondal1/devops-directive-docker-course/01-history-and-motivation/README.md

 ## What is a container?

-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application (https://www.docker.com/resources/what-container/).
+A Docker container image is a **lightweight, standalone, executable** `package of software` that includes everything needed to run an application (https://www.docker.com/resources/what-container/).

 ## History of virtualization

 ### Bare Metal

 Before virtualization was invented, all programs ran directly on the host system.
-The terminology many people use for this is "bare metal".
+The terminology many people use for this is `"bare metal"`.
 While that sounds fancy and scary, you are almost certainly familiar with running on bare metal because that is what you do whenever you install a program onto your laptop/desktop computer.

 ![](./readme-assets/bare-metal.jpg)